 His focus on being a singer/songwriter became a reality when he graduated from the Julliard School of Music.
 He became a great piano player and was a concert pianist at Julliard.

-Songs Neil Sedaka and Carole King Wrote for Each Other
+Neil Sedaka and Carole King Serenade Each Other

-I didn't realize it at the time, but "Oh!
-Carol" was actually a dedication to Carole King, who was Neil's girlfriend in the late '50s.
+"Oh Carol" was actually a serenade for Carole King, who was Neil's girlfriend in the late 1950s.

-After he serenaded Carole with a special song just for her, she felt inclined to write lyrics for a song about Neil.
-She called it "Oh, Neil."
-How fitting.
+Carole King's response to "Oh Carol" was with a song she wrote for Neil.
+She called it "Oh, Neil." — How fitting.

 I included both songs in YouTube videos below for you to hear.
-Follow along with Carole's lyrics that are just below her video.
+You can also follow along with Carole's lyrics that are just below her video.

 Did you know Carole King wrote "Oh Neil" ?